Louisville vs. Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 - When Louisville records more than 22.2 points, it is 6-3 against the spread and 6-4 overall.

-- In games that Louisville picks up more than 335.7 yards, the team is 6-4 against the spread and 6-5 overall.
+- In games that Louisville churns out more than 335.7 yards, the team is 6-4 against the spread and 6-5 overall.

 - The Cardinals have turned the ball over 12 times this season, four more turnovers than the Wildcats have forced (8).